Firefly III has several types of accounts. This goes beyond your own bank accounts and credit cards; there's more to finance than those two.

 The correct answer is: 0.00.
 Because the opening balance was posted one week later, the balance of the account before the opening balance is zero.

-So if you set an opening balance for an account and create transactions from before the opening balance, the opening balance will be affected.
+So if you set an opening balance for an account and create transactions from before the opening balance, the running balance may not be what you expect.

 Asset accounts are normal bank accounts.
 They hold your own money.
 Your bank account is an asset account.
 Your savings account is an asset account.
 They would be called "Savings account" or "Checking account".
 These accounts can be created with an initial (negative) balance, which is useful since you won't be entering your entire financial history.